Carnival in Tenerife 2025

 Funeral procession and farewell to the Sardine (photo: Carnaval Los Gigantes)

-Preparations for the new festival begin immediately after the closure of the previous carnival.
+Preparations for the new festival begin immediately after the closing of the previous carnival.
 The timing of the celebrations varies each year.
 The start of festivities is determined by the date of Catholic Easter: the carnival must end before Lent begins.
 The program lasts for a whole month, but the main events occur during the last week, known as Shrovetide.
-Usually, the festival takes place in February, sometimes in March.
+Usually the festival takes place in February, sometimes in March.

 DSC01556